 Putting two and two together, it seems to me that the combination of worm compost and real live worms in your garden is the winning ticket for healthy organic vegetables.

-One more thing: although you can purchase a commercial worm bin for about $80, next week I will show you how to build your own using a Rubbermaid bin or other plastic tub for less than $10.
+One more thing: although you can purchase a commercial worm bin, next week I will show you how to build your own using a Rubbermaid bin or other plastic tub for less.
 This is going to be fun!

 Enjoy your next adventure through common sense and thoughtful preparation!